Praneta-Paithankar/CSCI-B551-Elements-of-Artificial-Intelligence/Assignment1/readme.md

-This assignement is worked by Adarsh,Shyam,Praneta Problem 1:
+This assignment is worked by Adarsh,Shyam,Praneta Problem 1:
 Road trip problem
 Problem 2: